 Breastfeeding support is always available.

 Our staff supports breastfeeding because of the health benefits for you and your baby.
 Our certified lactation specialists and maternity nurses can provide you with assistance and guidance whenever you and your baby need it.
 We also offer breastfeeding classes for expectant mothers as well as continued support after discharge from the hospital through our weekly Breastfeeding Mothers Group.

 What you can expect in a Cesarean delivery.

 Nurses are at the bedside after cesarean deliveries to ensure that time is made for breastfeeding and skin-to-skin bonding as soon as possible.
 Cesarean deliveries are also attended by a neonatal nurse to begin immediate specialized care, should your baby need it.

 Our Level III NICU is more than a special care nursery.

 Huntsville Hospital for Women & Children is home to the only Level III Neonatal Intensive Care Unit in North Alabama and southern Tennessee.
 Our board certified neonatologists and neonatal nurses care for critically ill babies born at our hospital or transferred from other hospitals in the region.

 Your baby’s safety and security is our priority.

-Our advanced security measures and monitoring systems are designed to help keep your baby safe during your hospital stay.
+Our security measures and monitoring systems are designed to help keep your baby safe during your hospital stay.
 Maternity staff wears special identification badges so you can easily recognize who is authorized to help you with your baby.

 Our Safe Sleep program uses special sleep garments for your infant while in the hospital.
 This eliminates the need for extra bedding (blankets, toys, etc.) that can pose a danger to a sleeping baby.
 To encourage safe sleep practices at home, each family receives a complimentary sleep garment upon discharge.